-Intrauterine insemination (IUI) bypasses the cervix and places the sperm directly at the top of the uterus.
-From there sperm can reach the egg in the fallopian tubes within seconds.
+IUI bypasses the cervix and places the sperm directly at the top of the uterus.
+From there, sperm can reach the egg in the fallopian tubes within seconds.

-IUI is often effective in treating mild male factor infertility since sperm are concentrated prior to placing them in the uterus.
-IUI is also effective in treating cervical factor infertility because the sperm are inserted through the cervix using a catheter, thus avoiding poor mucus and/or antibodies against sperm.
+IUI is often effective in treating mild male factor infertility, since sperm are washed and concentrated prior to placing them in the uterus.
+IUI is also effective in treating cervical factor infertility because the sperm are inserted through the cervix using a catheter, thus bypassing poor mucus and/or antibodies against sperm.

 When a woman does not take any fertility medications in her IUI cycle, we refer to it as natural cycle insemination.
 Ovulation is timed by the patient, using ovulation predictor kits that test the urine.
 We can assist the timing using ultrasound examinations or blood work, if needed.
 The couple arrives at our office on the day of the insemination and her partner provides the sperm.
 If preferable, sperm can be collected at home in a special sterile container.
 Sperm washing is done at our lab, which prepares a concentrated specimen to be injected into the uterus using a small catheter during a painless procedure.
 Note that unprepared sperm should never be placed directly into the uterus, as severe adverse reactions may result.